ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 ### osu!mania Hold Notes

+A hold note unique to osu!mania.

 **Syntax**: `x,y,time,type,hitSound,endTime:addition`

 **Example**: `329,192,16504,128,0,16620:0:0:0:0:`

-A hold note unique to osu!mania.

-*x* (Integer) determines which column/key a note will fall on.
+*x* (Integer) determines which column a note will fall on.
 The value does not have to be precise. *y* is ignored.

 TODO: Range of *x*?